 Uluwatu is most famous for its magnificent beaches but on top of that, you can find rugged limestone cliff faces, world-class surf breaks, insane sunset viewpoints, clifftop bars, health cafes, skate parks, traditional temples and much more!

-I think it is safe to say the Bukit Peninsula is one of my favourite places to hang out in Bali and I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.
+I think it is safe to say the Bukit Peninsula is one of my favorite places to hang out and a must-do in Bali.
+I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.

 Best Cafe’s In Uluwatu